thiendaoxuan/BookmarkStart/README.md

 ## Installation

 ### From Chrome Web Store
-Coming soon - extension is currently in review.
+Coming soon.

-### Manual Installation
+### Install from source
-1. Clone this repository
+1. Go to the [Releases](https://github.com/thiendaoxuan/bookmarktab/releases) page.
-2. Run `npm install`
+2. Download the `bookmarktab-vX.X.X.zip` file from the latest release.
-3. Run `npm run build`
+3. Extract the downloaded zip file.
-4. Open Chrome and go to `chrome://extensions/`
+4. Open Chrome and go to `chrome://extensions/`, replace "chrome" with "edge", "brave", etc. depends on your browser.
-5. Enable "Developer mode"
+5. Enable "Developer mode" in the top right corner.
-6. Click "Load unpacked" and select the `dist` folder
+6. Click "Load unpacked" and select the extracted folder.

 ## Development